It struck me upon this particular return to Korea that I’ve grown surprisingly comfortable here.

 I’ve gotten used to the decreased eye contact and increased physical contact.
 To the abrupt but convenient public transportation and the way everyone buries their faces in their smart phones.
 To getting a free pass on explaining myself in certain situations because of my foreign face and lack of language ability.
 Even to the stares and shoves.

-Other people may still see me as as much of a foreigner as they ever did, but I think I feel even more comfortable here than I do back in America now, which is a bit strange to admit.
+Other people may still see me as just as foreign as they ever did, but I no longer feel foreign.
+I may even feel more comfortable here than I do back in America, which is a bit strange to admit.

 I guess that’s what living abroad does to you.

-On the last leg of my 20-hour journey back here, I was utterly exhausted.
+On the last leg of my 20-hour journey back, I was utterly exhausted.

-We didn’t make eye contact the entire flight, and I never even got a good look at his face, because as soon as we landed he slipped out into the aisle somewhere and melted into the crowd, but our arms rested against each other off and on during the flight.
+We didn’t make eye contact the entire flight, and I never even got a good look at his face––as soon as we landed he slipped out into the aisle somewhere and melted into the crowd––but our arms rested against each other off and on during the flight.

 It was this feeling of, “Ah, I’m home.”